Where Kids Come to be Kids!

 Getting Here and Getting Around

-Once you join our staff, we will work with you in processing your employee paperwork and finalizing your travel plans regarding arrival to camp.
-For those individuals flying in from out-of-town, reservations should be made to fly into Denver.
+Once you join our team, we will work with you in processing your employee paperwork and finalizing your travel plans regarding arrival to camp.
+For those individuals flying in from out-of-town, reservations should be made to fly into Denver International Airport.
 From DIA, you can arrange to be picked up either at the airport or in the city of Boulder, should you decide to utilize the RTD bus system.
 For those individuals with access to a personal vehicle for the summer, it is recommended that you bring it for use on the weekends.
-Carpooling is the chief mode of transportation for staff on the weekends, since the closest major town is 20 miles away.
+Carpooling is the chief mode of transportation for staff on days off, since the closest major town is 20 miles away.

-Gates Camp is located at approximately 9,000’, adjacent to the Indian Peaks Wilderness and within a 30-minute drive of Rocky Mountain National Park.
-So, if the fun and excitement of being a camp counselor during the week isn’t enough for you, the weekends are yours to explore the endless opportunities that exist nearby.
-For staff members that choose to stay in the mountains, hiking, fishing, horseback riding, backpacking, rock climbing, and other outdoor adventures are at your fingertips.
-For staffers whose interests are found more within city limits, the city of Boulder is within 45 minutes, while Denver is just an hour and half from camp property.
+Days off are yours to explore the endless opportunities that exist nearby.
+For employees that choose to stay in the mountains, hiking, fishing, horseback riding, backpacking, rock climbing, and other outdoor adventures are at your fingertips.
+For team members whose interests are found more within city limits, the city of Boulder is 45 minutes away, while Denver is just an hour and half from camp.

 How to Apply

 As you consider applying, please know that we are looking for staff members who are willing to give all they've got…and then some.
 This includes a commitment for a total of 10 weeks (which is inclusive of 10 days of training, 8 weeks of summer camp, and a few days of reflection and clean up after the final day with campers).
-Staff training begins in the final week of May, and camp ends in early August 2016.
+Staff training begins in the final week of May, and camp ends July 31st 2018.